UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Michael.md

 On Michael, users do not submit directly to queues - the scheduler assigns your job to one based on the resources it requested.
-The queues have somewhat unorthodox names as they are only used internally, but this is what they mean:
+The queues have somewhat unorthodox names as they are only used internally, and do not directly map to particular job types.

-  - lucy: single-node job
-  - Schroeder: multi-node job
-  - Snoopy: cross-CU job, using superqueue (any multi-node job may end up using this)

 ### Preventing a job from running cross-CU